poliorcetics/named-arguments-rfc/03-reference-level-explanation.md

 The error-by-default lint is here because it is theoretically possible for very specific cases to need the same public name twice, but the Swift community has not found such use cases despite their heavy use of named arguments.
+Python does not allow this situation to occur at all.

 ## Interaction with traits